luisale89/flask_environ/README.md

 On new projects, yo need to remeber:

-- change copy .env.example in root folder, and change the name to .env
+- create a copy of .env.example file in root folder, and change the name of that copy to .env
 - create database in mysql, and set the name of the database URI inside .env file
 - run migrations commands to create new schema.
 - start coding